Wait — before you pay

 Check if your ticket is beatable

-Use our free assessment tool to analyze your violation type against common defense strategies.
+Use our free assessment tool to enter your violation type and city.
+We analyze your ticket against Annapolis's specific parking codes and defense strategies.

 - 2